Safety and Occupational Health Applied Sciences

 40 credits minimum

-SOHAS majors must achieve a grade of "C" or higher in all Core Courses and the Capstone Course.
+SOHAS majors must achieve a grade of "C" or higher in all courses.

 SAFE 202 Occupational Safety